pk-2345/MainActivity/README.md

 # MainActivity

 I have started to learn Android development, and this is my First Android App.
 In this App I have made two activities(page) .
-On clicking the button we can land on second page.
+On clicking the button we can land on second activity.

 Thank you for visiting here!